emergentmethods/datasieve/README.md

 - transforms subsequent arrays of the same dimension according to the fit from the original X
 - inverse transforms arrays by inverting the series of transformations

-This means that it follows the SKLearn API very closely, and in fact most of the methods inherit directly from SKLearn methods.
+This means that it follows the SKLearn API very closely, and in fact users can use SKLearn transforms directly without making any modifications.

 The main **difference** is that DataSieve allows for the manipulation of the y and sample_weight arrays in addition to the X array.
 This is useful if you find yourself wishing to use the SKLearn pipeline for: